ijortengab/tag/README.md

    --version
         Print current version
    -f, --type f
-        Only processes regular files, even though there is directory in arguments
+        Only processes regular files and skip all directory arguments
    -d, --type d
-        Only processes directories, even though there is regular file in arguments
+        Only processes directories and skip all regular file

-Options per Command.
+Options
    -n, --dry-run
-        Perform a trial run with no changes made Available for `add`, `delete`, and `empty` command.
+        Perform a trial run with no changes made.
+        Available for `add`, `delete`, and `empty` command.
    -D, --directory
         Set the directory if file argument is not relative to $PWD.